 Holders of common stock are entitled to one vote for each share held of record on all matters submitted to a vote of the stockholders, and do not have cumulative voting rights.
 Subject to preferences that may be applicable to any outstanding shares of preferred stock, holders of common stock are entitled to receive ratably such dividends, if any, as may be declared from time to time by our board of directors out of funds legally available for dividend payments.
 All outstanding shares of common stock are fully paid and non-assessable, and the shares of common stock to be issued upon completion of this offering will be fully paid and non-assessable.
 The holders of common stock have no preferences or rights of conversion, exchange, pre-emption or other subscription rights.
-There are no redemption or winding-up of our affairs, holders of common stock will be entitled to share ratably in our assess that are remaining after payment or provision for payment of all of our debts and obligations and after liquidation payments to holders of outstanding shares of preferred stock, if any.
+There are no redemption or sinking fund provisions applicable to the common stock.
+In the event of any liquidation, dissolution or winding-up of our affairs, holders of common stock will be entit led to share ratably in our assets that are remaining after payment or provision for payment of all of our debts and obligations and after liquidation payments to holders of outstanding shares of preferred stock, if any.